srmds/CoreData-CRUD-Swift-5.0-example/README.md

 	}

-The AnyObject type in this example are [non-standard persistent attributes](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Articles/cdNSAttributes.html) just attributes that are not support directly in Core Data.
+The AnyObject type in this example are [non-standard persistent attributes](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Articles/cdNSAttributes.html) attributes that are not support directly in Core Data.
 The AnyObject, as the name suggests, can therefore be for example an: `Array` or `NSURL`, or any other object type.

 ## Entity Manager

-The [EventManager](https://github.com/srmds/CoreData-CRUD-Swift-iOS-example/blob/master/CoreDataCRUD/EventManager.swift) is a manager that allows CRUD operations on the persistence store with an Event entity.
+The [EventManager](https://github.com/srmds/CoreData-CRUD-Swift-iOS-example/blob/master/CoreDataCRUD/EventManager.swift) is a manager that allows `CRUD` operations on the persistence store with an Event entity.

 Currently it exposes the following functions: